Romagnola: Characteristics

-Romagnola cattle are ivory-white, tending to grey on the foreparts, particularly in bulls; the skin and natural openings are black.
+The Romagnola is ivory-white, tending to grey on the foreparts, particularly in bulls; the skin and natural openings are black.
 The colour of the coat varies with the season, and is darker in winter.
 The horns are light, lyre-shaped in cows, half-moon-shaped in bulls; they are slate-grey in young animals, becoming pale at the base and dark at the tip with maturity.
 As with all Podolic cattle, the calves are born wheat-coloured but become white at about three months.

 Use

 The Romagnola was in the past primarily a draught breed, though raised also for meat; limited dairy use is also documented.
 In the years before and after the Second World War the progressive mechanisation of agriculture meant that demand for draught oxen disappeared.
 It is now raised only for meat.